dima-bzz/docker-offline-install/README.md

 5. Uncomment what do you want downloaded, *RELEASE* and *ARCH* for your distributive.
 6. Run docker-compose for your distributive `docker-compose up -d --build ubuntu-docker-offline`
 7. Run `docker-compose logs -f` for view logs.
-8. If all goes well, there should be gzip file named *docker_mirror.release.architecture.tar.gz* in the directory your distributive.
+8. If all goes well, there should be gzip file named *docker_offline.release.architecture.tar.gz* in the directory your distributive.
    Copy this file, **and** the *docker-install.sh* script to your media (i.e. cdrom, usb etc...)

 ### On the target (offline) computer:
-1. Copy the *docker_mirror.release.architecture.tar.gz* and the *docker-install.sh* from the media to a writeable directory on the target.
+1. Copy the *docker_offline.release.architecture.tar.gz* and the *docker-install.sh* from the media to a writeable directory on the target.
 2. Run the install script with sudo: `sudo ./docker-install.sh` (no need to extract the gzip, the script will do it for you).
 3. If all goes well, Docker should be installed now.
 Test the installation by running: `docker ps`, you should get an empty list of running containers.

 That's it!

 ## Security
-These scripts copy Docker repository public key, so that the Release.gpg signature file can be verified during the offline install, just like apt-get does when installing online.
+These scripts for Ubuntu, Debian copy Docker repository public key, so that the Release.gpg signature file can be verified during the offline install, just like apt-get does when installing online.

 ## Testing with docker
 1. Test environment:
     * Ubuntu (14.04 amd64)
     * Debian (7.11 amd64)
+    * Centos (7 x86_64)
 2. cd into extract archive directory.
 3. There should already be an archive inside the directory for test environment.
 4. Run docker-compose for your distributive `docker-compose up -d --build ubuntu-test`